aniketrajnish/Omniverse-Shakespeare-Project/README.md

 - You can either select an image to show to Shakespeare or start talking directly.

 ## How it works

-- **Project Initialization:**
-    - The user opens the project from the Omniverse extension.
-    - The project loads in Audio2Face.
-- **Server Connection:**
-    - The user connects to the socket server from the extension.
-    - This action starts a socket server and opens a compiled PyQt5 executable.
-- **User Interaction:**
-    - Users can choose to select an image or start talking directly.
-    - If an image is selected, it's sent to the `Gemini` API for analysis.
-    - The context generated is updated in the `Convai` API to update the conversation context.
-- **Conversation Flow:**
-    - Microphone input is captured using `PyAudio`.
-    - User speech is sent to the `Convai` service via `gRPC`.
-    - The response is generated in shakespearean style and sent back.
-- **Audio Processing:**
-    - The audio response is processed using the `pydub` library.
-    - Processed audio is sent to the Audio2Face socket server in chunks.
-    - The audio is added to a queue using `threading.Condition`.
-    - Clicks between audio chunks are also removed using `pydub`.
-- **Facial Animation & Display:**
-    - Audio is sent in chunks to the `Audio2Face` streaming audio player
-    - The audio is processed and converted to blendshapes for facial animation.
-    - Auto emotions are enabled based on the audio.
-    - `DLSS` is used for frame generation to optimize performance.
-    - The animated Shakespeare character is displayed, speaking the generated response.
-- **Conversation Loop:**
-    - The conversation continues until the user ends it.
-    - At the end, the system cleans up and disconnects.
 ```mermaid
 graph TD
     A[User opens project from Omniverse extension] --> B[Project loads in Audio2Face]